PedroLopes/openEMSstim/apps/processing/README.md

 3. Copy those libraries to your processing Library folder
 4. Open processing, and switch it to ANDROID MODE
 5. Open the project (for example: "OnOff-basics.pde") and execute it (will launch and install in a phone if connected or an emulator)

+# 2. Processing + USB (for example in your laptop)

+Check out the **USB_Pong** example, this provides a simple game that connects to your stimulator over USB.
+Check the USB_Pong.pde file for instructions on how to play and connect.

 ### License and Liability